OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-it-teams/external-idp/external-idp-pingfederate.md

 ## 4. Configure scopes

-In addition to OAuth, PIngFederate supports the use of scopes to constrain and define access privileges.
+In addition to OAuth, PingFederate supports the use of scopes to constrain and define access privileges.

 **openid**, **email**, **profile**, and **offline_access** scopes are mandatory settings.